zukirenx/trinity-tracker/README.md

 - **Dashboard:** same Worker serves `GET /` with admin and read-only tokens
 - **Tests:** Vitest, ~15 test files, real SQLite via `better-sqlite3` in tests

-This repo is a clean handoff: no secrets, no player data, no database dumps.
-One commit, ready for a new maintainer to deploy from scratch.

 ---

 ## 1. What you get